 When I started using WordPress, I changed themes every month, and I tested a lot of plugins.
 I used to read those “top 21 must have plugins” articles, and I just went and installed them all.
 A couple of weeks later, uninstall.

 This is how you learn.
-You try, you test, you discover what you actually need, what works for you.
+You try, you test, you discover what you need, what works for you.

-But years later you’re left with a huge WordPress database full of old, useless stuff because your website’s database doesn’t hold just your content but all themes and plugins settings.
+But years later you’re left with a WordPress database full of old, useless stuff because your website’s database doesn’t hold just your content but all themes and plugins settings.

 Our solution was different.

 We discovered that WordPress was consuming 300 MB to generate a page.
-A normal WordPress instance should consume 30-40 MB, so you get an idea of how bad it was.
+A typical WordPress instance should consume 30-40 MB, so you get an idea of how bad it was.
 No wonder it took 15 seconds to load and maxed out the resources allocated to her hosting account.

-We discovered more than 25,000 database entries in wp_options table with autoload set to yes.
+We discovered more than 25,000 database entries in the wp_options table with autoload set to yes.
 “Autoload: yes” means that when WordPress is initializing it reads those options from the database.
 That alone took about 11 seconds.

-We deleted those old, useless options and now WordPress consumes 50 MB and it loads in 2-3 seconds.
+We deleted those old, useless options and now WordPress consumes 50 MB, and it loads in 2-3 seconds.
 We also optimized images, switched her to Genesis Framework, replaced some bad plugins with better ones and other small tweaks.

 In conclusion, having a clean WordPress database helped her save money on hosting.
 And it can help you too so let’s see what you can do to optimize your WordPress database.

-You can also export your database from phpMyAdmin, your hosting provider should offer access to this database management tool (or a similar one).
+You can also export your database from phpMyAdmin; your hosting provider should offer access to this database management tool (or a similar one).